 Departmental certification requirements:

-For questions about Safe Zone, or to request a departmental information session, email email@example.com or contact Dr. Susannah Bartlow, director of the GSRC, at (414) 288-0704.
+For questions about Safe Zone, or to request a departmental information session, email email@example.com or contact the GSRC at (414) 288-0704.